sheltermanager/asm3/doc/manual/options.rst

   this option is on, a log record detailing what was changed is created every time you change a person's address.

+* When I change the description or hidden comments on an animal: If this option is on, a log record detailing what was changed is created every time you change an animal's description or hidden comments.

 * When I send an email, record it in the log: If this option is on, when sending an email the option to record that email in the log will be on by default.